Last updated on January 31st, 2023

 It’s incredibly easy to just make your own buttermilk rather than buy an entire container for one recipe.

-Using a one cup measuring cup, add 1 tablespoon of lemon juice.
+Using a one-cup measuring cup, add 1 tablespoon of lemon juice.
 Then fill the remainder of the cup with milk and stir gently.
-Let sit for about 5 minutes before you use in the recipe.
+Let sit for about 5 minutes before you use the recipe.
 It may look curdled but that just means you did it correctly!

 If you don’t have lemon juice, you can follow the same procedure using white vinegar.